johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    Piano, acoustic and electric guitar, and a lilting vocal come together for this *Beatles*-adjacent gentle track.
+    Piano, acoustic and electric guitar, and a lilting vocal come together for this *Beatles*-adjacent, gentle track.

     It’s pleasing enough but it also feels unresolved.
 It ultimately goes nowhere.